Rose Valley financial scandal: Enforcement Directorate raids

-According to the Bengali edition of The Indian Express, the Enforcement Directorate (ED) arrested self-styled businessman Sudipta Roy Chowdhury in connection with the Rose Valley investigation.
-ED officials reportedly alleged that Roy Chowdhury had threatened ED officers at the time of his arrest.
-He is accused of facilitating large-scale benami transactions linked to Rose Valley funds; authorities say 13 of his bank accounts have been seized and some 25–26 credit and debit cards recovered.
-The ED indicated it will seek custody after producing him in court for interrogation to trace the flow of funds and identify assets.
-The report also quoted investigators as alleging that Roy Chowdhury may have siphoned off large sums (reported estimates suggest up to around ₹100 crore) prior to his arrest and used his connections to promote Rose Valley funds and extract monies from the market.
+According to the Bengali edition of The Indian Express, the ED arrested a businessman named Sudipta Roy Chowdhury in connection with the Rose Valley investigation.
+ED officials said Roy Chowdhury had threatened officers at the time of his arrest.
+He is accused of facilitating large-scale benami transactions linked to Rose Valley funds.
+Authorities seized 13 of his bank accounts and recovered 25-26 credit and debit cards.
+The ED said it would seek custody for interrogation to trace the flow of funds and identify assets.
+Investigators alleged that Roy Chowdhury may have siphoned off up to around ₹100 crore before his arrest and used his connections to promote Rose Valley funds.

-Following his arrest, ED officials produced Sudipta Roy Chowdhury before a special ED court.
-The ED sought his custody for 18 days, arguing that documents seized from his residence contained multiple names connected to Rose Valley and that interrogation was necessary to unravel a large money-laundering network; the court granted ED custody for five days.
+The ED produced Roy Chowdhury before a special ED court and asked for 18 days of custody, saying documents from his residence contained multiple names linked to Rose Valley.
+The court granted five days of custody.
 ED counsel Abhijit Bhadra told the court that the seized papers pointed to channels used to launder Rose Valley funds and that Roy Chowdhury had close contacts with a former ED investigator, Manoj Kumar, and a senior CBI officer in Kolkata.
-ED sources told the press they had found material suggesting that some earlier probes may have been influenced and said investigators would examine whether any financial transactions were used to affect inquiries.
-The CBI was reported to be likely to seek custody of Roy Chowdhury as part of parallel investigations.
+ED sources said they had found material suggesting that some earlier probes may have been influenced, and that they would examine whether financial transactions were used to affect inquiries.
+The CBI was reported to be likely to seek custody of Roy Chowdhury for parallel investigations.

-The same report noted increased coordination between the CBI and the ED in the run-up to major festivals, with both agencies holding meetings to accelerate investigations into chit-fund cases.
-Investigators told the press that the intensified action aimed to identify suspects and recover diverted funds across multiple probe streams.
+The same report said that the CBI and ED had increased coordination before major festivals, holding meetings to speed up investigations into chit fund cases.
+Investigators said the intensified action aimed to identify suspects and recover diverted funds.

 2025 Calcutta High Court Ruling

-In a significant legal setback on August 17, 2025, the Calcutta High Court dismissed Rose Valley Real Estate and Construction Company's petition challenging SEBI's regulatory authority over deposit-mobilizing firms.
-The company had contested Sections 11AA and 12 of the SEBI Act, which empower the regulator to compel registration of collective investment schemes and take enforcement action against violations.
-Justice Dipankar Dutta upheld the validity of these sections, stating they were "valid and in accordance with the law," while imposing ₹10 lakh costs on the petitioner payable to the court registrar.
-This ruling followed SEBI's earlier August 2025 order shutting down Rose Valley's holiday membership plan and directing refunds to depositors.
-The company announced plans to appeal the single-bench judgment before a division bench.
+On August 17, 2025, the Calcutta High Court dismissed a petition by Rose Valley Real Estate and Construction Company that had challenged SEBI's regulatory authority over deposit-mobilising firms.
+The company had contested Sections 11AA and 12 of the SEBI Act, which give the regulator power to require registration of collective investment schemes and take enforcement action.
+Justice Dipankar Dutta upheld the sections as "valid and in accordance with the law" and imposed ₹10 lakh costs on the petitioner, payable to the court registrar.
+The ruling followed a SEBI order in August 2025 that shut down Rose Valley's holiday membership plan and directed refunds to depositors.
+The company said it would appeal before a division bench.